scipy/scipy/scipy/special/utils/README.md

 # Remove existing data
 rm -rf scipy/special/tests/data/boost/*

-# Run the coverter script (potentially also update exclude regexes)
+# Run the converter script (potentially also update exclude regexes)
 python scipy/special/utils/convert.py

 # Verify all the new files are used in test_data.py